In this post I am going to highlight what may be one of the great ironies of how we pay for music in the “music as a service” era:

 While webcasters in the US pay full royalties for songs skipped (even after a few seconds), there is some debate out there over whether music services such as Spotify, Rhapsody, etc. pay similarly.
 For example:

-Tim Jonze over that the Guardian, while covering a story on silent songs on Spotify, suggested that songs skipped within the first 30 seconds do not trigger a royalty (thanks @rmirchandani for the link).
+Tim Jonze over at the Guardian, while covering a story on silent songs on Spotify, suggested that songs skipped within the first 30 seconds do not trigger a royalty (thanks @rmirchandani for the link).
 Stuart Dredge, of Music Ally and the Guardian as well, has also suggested this royalty-free safe haven for skipped tracks.

 And so, what proportion of royalties paid would be attributed to skipped tracks if only those tracks skipped after 30 seconds were counted?
 Let’s dig in: